Imohh/Imohh/README.md

 * I am a Fullstack Developer.

-* I have done multiple projects ranging from the field of Frontend , Backend to Cloud Computing and Automation :file_cabinet: .
+* I have done multiple projects ranging from the field of Frontend and Backend .

 * I am currently brushing up my skills and plan to learn Golang and Devops .